 South Africa’s Consumer Protection Act (2008) went into effect in 2011.
 The legislation reinforces various consumer rights, including right of product choice, right to fair contract terms, and right of product quality.
 Impact of the legislation varies by industry, and businesses have adjusted their operations accordingly.
 A brochure summarizing the Consumer Protection Act can be found at: http://www.dti.gov.za/business_regulation/acts/CP_Brochure.pdf .
-Similarly, the National Credit Act of 2005 aims to promote a fair and non-discriminatory marketplace for access to consumer credit and for that purpose to provides the general regulation of consumer credit and improves standards of consumer information.
-A brochure summarizing the National Credit Act can be found at: http://www.dti.gov.za/business_regulation/acts/NCA_Brochure.pdf .
+Similarly, the National Credit Act of 2005 aims to promote a fair and non-discriminatory marketplace for access to consumer credit and for that purpose to provide the general regulation of consumer credit and improves standards of consumer information.
+A brochure summarizing the National Credit Act can be found at: http://www.dti.gov.za/business_regulation/acts/NCA_Brochure.pdf

 International Regulatory Considerations

 South Africa is a member of the Southern African Customs Union (SACU), the oldest existing customs union in the world.
 SACU functions mainly on the basis of the 2002 SACU Agreement which aims to: (a) facilitate the cross-border trade in goods among SACU members; (b) create effective, transparent and democratic institutions; (c) promote fair competition in the common customs area; (d) increase investment opportunities in the common customs area; (e) enhance the economic development, diversification, industrialization and competitiveness of member States; (f) promote the integration of its members into the global economy through enhanced trade and investment; (g) facilitate the equitable sharing of revenue arising from customs and duties levied by members; and (h) facilitate the development of common policies and strategies.